National Lampoon's TV: The Movie: Production

 The film stars Lee Majors, Jason Mewes, Sam Maccarone, Steve-O, Chris Pontius, Preston Lacy, Judd Nelson, Jason Acuña, Dian Bachar and Jacob Vargas.
 It was written by Sam Maccarone, Preston Lacy and Cyrus Ahanchian.
 The film was shot in 35mm, HD and miniDV.

 The MTV Cribs parody with Steve-O and director Sam Maccarone was shot at 5am by Maccarone, with just the two of them and no crew.

+Writer Amir Cyrus Ahanchian sued the film's producers in Ahanchian v.
+Xenon Pictures, Inc. for copyright infringement.

 Reception

 National Lampoon's TV: The Movie received overwhelmingly negative reviews.